 According to Watchbird, if you have recently changed your budgie’s environment or shifted it to a new home or location, that may unsettle it.

 A sick budgie may pace in circles because it’s experiencing physical discomfort.
-This is similar to the way humans tend to pace when they’re in pain, as it acts as a distraction and a way to self-relieve discomfort.
+This is similar to how humans pace when they’re in pain, as it’s a distraction and a way to self-relieve discomfort.

-When budgies fall sick, they disguise the signs of their illness as a defense mechanism.
-They like to appear healthy, so predators don’t see them as easy targets.
+When budgies fall sick, they disguise the signs of their illness as a defense mechanism, as they want to appear healthy to prevent predators from seeing them as easy targets.

-Staying on the move and pacing around shows that the budgie can still move if the need arises.
+Staying on the move and pacing around shows that the budgie can still move if needed.

-Ataxia is a disease that hampers the function of the nervous system and the musculoskeletal system.
+Ataxia is a disease that hampers the function of the nervous and musculoskeletal systems.
 According to the British Veterinary Association, ataxia causes uncoordinated movements and recumbence.

-Within the nervous system, the brain, spinal cord, and the inner ear experience the most damage.
-This damage leaves the brain unable to perceive the physical position of the head, limbs, and body.
+The brain, spinal cord, and inner ear experience the most damage within the nervous system, leaving the brain unable to perceive the physical position of the head, limbs, and body.

 It also leaves the brain incapable of coordinating movement.
 When the musculoskeletal system is damaged, the muscles cannot respond to the signals sent by the brain.
 Hence, your budgie will be uncoordinated.